AdobeDocs/commerce-php/src/pages/developer/components/api-concepts.md

 ## What is a public interface? {#public-interface}

 A _public interface_ is a set of code that third-party developers can call, implement, or build as a [plug-in](https://glossary.magento.com/plug-in).
-Magento guarantees that this code will not change in subsequent releases without a major version change.
+Adobe guarantees that this code will not change in subsequent releases without a major version change.

 Public interfaces for a [module](https://glossary.magento.com/module) are marked with `@api` annotation.

 <InlineAlert variant="info" slots="text"/>

 Third-party developers should use only these interfaces, that is, interfaces with the `@api` annotation.
-You can use other interfaces but those may be modified or removed in subsequent Magento releases.
+You can use other interfaces but those may be modified or removed in subsequent Adobe Commerce and Magento Open Source releases.
 For more information, see [Backward compatibility](https://developer.adobe.com/commerce/contributor/guides/code-contributions/backward-compatibility-policy/).

 ### Example of public interface annotation